dezh-tech/immortal/README.md

 ## Contribution

 All kind of contributions are welcome!
-Make sure you read the [Contribution guides](./CONTRIBUTING.md) before any contribution.
+Make sure you read the [Contribution guides](./CONTRIBUTING.md) before any code contribution.

 ## Donation